gatsbyjs/gatsby/docs/blog/2018-11-01-hacktoberfest-wrapup/index.md

 #### ➡️ We're hiring another Open Source Maintainer!

 We knew this was an area of need that will continue to grow (which is great!)
-This role will focus on helping us improve Gatsby core, the Gatsby ecosystem and support the community 🎉 Check out the [full job spec](https://www.gatsbyjs.com/careers/open-source-maintainer/) for more details.
+This role will focus on helping us improve Gatsby core, the Gatsby ecosystem, and support the community 🎉 Check out the [full job spec](https://www.gatsbyjs.com/careers/open-source-maintainer/) for more details.

 ### We experienced an influx of minor, peripheral PRs